ramorel/grad-school/R/trial_research_sample.md

 observed values The model selection is iterative.
 Here are the parameters I use:

-  - nodematch(“grade”).
+  - *nodematch(“grade”)*.
 Based on homophily theory, I figure that ties are more likely to form within than between grades.
 I will allow for the possibility of differential homophily, as older grades may be less likely to show grade-level homophily
-  - mutual.
+  - *mutual*.
 From balance theory, we know that friendship ties are usually reciprocated.
-  - gwesp.
+  - *gwesp*.
 A measure triadic closure.
 Friends of friends are often friends.
 The decay is iteratively choosen to improve model fit
-  - gwdsp.
+  - *gwdsp*.
 A measure of triadic openness.
 This captures brokerage.

 The estimation of ergm parameters can take a while.
 For the actually study, I crank some of the MCMC tuning parameters to ensure good mixing